Rodopollunagaraju/blog-website/README.md

 # blog-website
-A basic blog website with can handle CURD operations
+A basic blog-website which can handle CURD operations